nnenasheva/documentation/user_guide/business_intelligence_dashboards.rst

 the same dashboard can be used by all the members of a team, and a head of a department can develop a dashboard that will be used by all of the employees.

-From this article you can learn how to create and configure dashboards and define the users, to which it will be available.
+From this article you can learn how to create and configure dashboards and define the users that will have access to it.

 Create a New Dashboard
 ----------------------